Western Animation: What's Opera, Doc?

 - My God, What Have I Done?:

 - Nerd in Evil's Helmet: Elmer Fudd wearing a magic helmet instead of his usual hunter cap.

-- And to the audience, the dramatic Drum Roll which signaled the start of Elmer's Villainous Breakdown.
-When they heard it and saw Bugs running for his life, they knew things were going to get REALLY ugly.
+- All of which is accompanied by a dramatic Drum Roll which signals the start of Elmer's Villainous Breakdown.
+When audiences heard it and saw Bugs running for his life, they knew things were going to get REALLY ugly.

-- One-Winged Angel: While not actually turning into one, when he has a Villainous Breakdown, Elmer unleashes enough power that would make him seem capable of becoming this.
+- One-Winged Angel: While he doesn't actually turn into one, when he has a Villainous Breakdown, Elmer unleashes enough power that would make him seem capable of becoming this.